Pantry Perfect

 The walk-in pantry holds the most, but since it is often removed from centers of kitchen activity, it is best used as a remote second pantry.

-The near pantry is re-supplied from the remote pantry periodically as consumables are used up.
+The near pantry is re-supplied from the remote pantry periodically as consumables are used.

-This can be a multi-step process as the middle pantry is restocked every month or so from the cold room or very remote pantry in the basement, and the near pantry is restocked weekly from the middle pantry.
+It can be a multi-step process.
+A middle pantry is restocked every month or so from the cold room or remote pantry in the basement.
+The near pantry is restocked weekly from the middle pantry.

 Reach-in Pantries

-If you have more depth available, the temptation is great to build deeper shelves on the theory that while you may not use the back few inches for primary storage, it does not hurt to have it for stuff you don't use as often.
+If you have more depth available, you may be tempted to build deeper shelves on the theory that while you may not use the back few inches for primary storage, it does not hurt to have it for stuff you don't use as often.

-Don't give in to temptation.
-Deep pantries do not work!
+Don't give in to the temptation.
+Deep pantries do not work well!

-But, let's say you are planning a 24" deep reach-in pantry to align with your standard 24" deep kitchen cabinets.
-Sixteen-inch shelves inside a 24" deep cabinet leaves 8" of unused, wasted space which violates the Iron Rules.
-Or does it?
+Let's say you are planning a 24" deep reach-in pantry to align with your standard 24" deep kitchen cabinets.

-Besides being the ultimate in storage convenience, a bat-wing pantry is relatively inexpensive to build using standard factory kitchen cabinet components.
+Besides being the pinnacle of storage convenience, a bat-wing pantry is relatively inexpensive to build using standard factory kitchen cabinet components.

-It does not require extensive pull-out hardware, which, because it must be able to hold a lot of weight, needs to be heavy-duty and can be costly.
-But, it does require heavy-duty hinges to hold the weight of the door without sagging.
+It does not require extensive pullout hardware, which, because it must be able to hold a lot of weight, needs to be heavy-duty and can be costly.
+But it does require heavy-duty hinges to hold the weight of the door plus all the stuff stored on the door without sagging.

-On a full-height pantry, we typically use four heavy hinges on each door.
-These will easily hold the weight of the door and the 150 lbs. of cans and bottles stored in the door.
-(It will also hold the additional weight of a 5-year-old swinging on the door — something we found out entirely by accident.)
+On a full-height pantry, we typically install four heavy hinges on each door.
+These will easily hold the weight of the door and 150 lbs. of cans and bottles stored in the door.
+(It will also hold the additional weight of a 5-year-old swinging on the door — something we found out quite by chance.)

 If the pantry shelves are more than 16" deep, then it is better to convert them to trays mounted on glides so they can be pulled out.
 Roll-out trays have the advantage of making everything in the pantry accessible, even the stuff at the very back of the tray.

-The disadvantage is that above eye level it is difficult to see what's on the tray.
-For this reason, above eye-level, roll-out trays are usually replaced with lazy susan turntables.
+One disadvantage is that above eye level it is difficult to see what's on the tray.
+For this reason, above eye-level, roll-out trays are usually replaced with lazy susan turntables mounted on fixed shelves.

-A lazy susan turntable brings anything at the back of the pantry to the front with a twist of the wrist where it can be seen.
+With a twist of the wrist, a turntable brings anything at the back of the pantry to the front where it can be seen.
 The tradeoff, however, is that a round turntable stores only about 2/3rds the content of a rectangular shelf.

 A pullout pantry is a reach-in pantry turned on end and inserted into a cabinet.
 A door panel is attached to the front.
-The pantry operates like a very large drawer.
+Closed it look like just another cabinet door but it operates like a very large drawer.

-If it is accessible and viewable from both sides, it can be as much as 27" or even 30" wide.
-But, if accessible from just one side, the 16" depth limit applies.
+If it is viewable and accessible from both sides, it can be as much as 27" or even 30" wide.
+But if accessible from just one side, the 16" depth limit applies.

 Dual Pantries Solve Complex Storage Issues